Oliver J. Flanagan: Monetary Reform Association (1943–1952)

-Fine Gael TD (1952–1987)
+Fine Gael (1952–1987)

-Flanagan joined Fine Gael in 1952.
+Flanagan joined Fine Gael on 12 May 1952.
 He served in government as a Parliamentary Secretary to the Minister for Agriculture from 1954 to 1957.
 In 1957, Fine Gael returned to opposition and Flanagan became front bench Spokesperson for Lands.
 In 1975, he was named Parliamentary Secretary to the Minister for Local Government.

-When Paddy Donegan switched departments following the "thundering disgrace" controversy in 1976, Flanagan succeeded him as Minister for Defence, in Liam Cosgrave's government.
-He served as Minister for six months, until Fine Gael lost power following the 1977 general election.
+In a reshuffle in Liam Cosgrave's government in December 1976, Paddy Donegan was moved as Minister for Defence following the "thundering disgrace" controversy, and Flanagan was appointed to the position later that month.
+He served as minister for six months, until Fine Gael lost office following the 1977 general election.
 He was a representative on the Parliamentary Assembly of the Council of Europe from 1977 to 1987.
 Due to ill health, Flanagan did not contest the 1987 general election.
-His son, Charles Flanagan, was elected to his seat.
+His son, Charles Flanagan, succeeded him in the constituency of Laois–Offaly.
 Oliver Flanagan died two months after the election.